2015samtaylor/State_Testing_Selenium/README.md

 - **Chrome Options:** Chrome options are set for Selenium to manage download preferences and establish a specific download directory.

 - **Request and Download Process:**
   - **SBAC:** The script requests the 'CAASPP Student Score Data Extract Report' for CAASPP coordinators, then downloads and processes the data files.
+Parameters within this function include School Year (SY), and By Enrolled of By Tested.
   - **ELPAC:** It requests the 'Student Score Data Extract Report' for ELPAC coordinators, then downloads and processes the corresponding data files.
+Parameters within this function include School Year (SY), and By Enrolled of By Tested.

 - **Download Loop for Missing Files:** A loop is implemented to reattempt downloading in case of any missing files.